sun3matthew/GameBoyDevelopment/README.md

 I ended up being again reminded of playing Pokemon Gold on the Gameboy Color.
 Something about it being a hand held console as well as the nostalgia brought me to it.
 After researching it and reading every page of the [Pandocs](https://gbdev.io/pandocs/) I was fully sure I wanted to create a game for it.
 It had just the right amount of hardware limitations that I would enjoy working around it creatively.

 I've also decided that I want to utilize this as a extra challenge to learn about the fundamentals of game design (*through reading a textbook & practice*).
 Making a game fun is what I struggle with the most.
-The limitations of the gameboy means that you can't just brute force a "fun" game into existence.
-Instead you have to go back to the basics and just make a game that is just simply fun, like the pioneers back in the day.
+The limitations of the Gameboy make it so you can't just brute force a "fun" game into existence.
+Instead, you have to go back to the basics and just make a game that is just simply fun, like the pioneers back in the day.
 More on this in my [notes](ArtOfGameDesign/notes.md) for the textbook [Art of game design](ArtOfGameDesign/art-of-game-design.pdf).

 ## Goals

+/*

-It's probably a bad trait to have as a game developer but I always focus much more on the visual appeal and creativity of my games first. *This often comes with the issue that the games are not fun.* Still, I try maintain this way of development and I will continue that when developing for the Gameboy.
+It's probably a bad trait to have as a game developer but I always focus much more on the visual appeal and creativity of my games first. *This often comes with the issue that the games are not fun.* Still, I try to maintain this way of development and I will continue that when developing for the Gameboy.

 My first priority is making a **visually stunning** game, this was something that I never saw in any of the other old Gameboy cartridges.
-Whether it be using a MBC just to store extra graphics to store every permutation to get around the OAM limits or making the game run at 8 fps on double speed mode to make my own graphics engine.
+Whether it be using an MBC just to store extra graphics to store every permutation to get around the OAM limits or making the game run at 8 fps on double speed mode to make my own graphics engine.

-This may make the games much less of a game and instead a *experience* though, hopefully it does not come to this and the game would be both **visually stunning** and **fun**
+This may make the games much less of a game and instead an *experience* though, hopefully, it does not come to this and the game would be both **visually stunning** and **fun**

+*/

+EDIT: I will try to do the opposite of this actually, I will prioritize making the games fun as it is something that I still don't know how to do.
+There is no point in solely focusing on the one thing that I'm already good at.
+After all, you're only as strong as your weakest link.
 # Building

 To build the projects you need to have: